nicolomantini/LinkedIn-Easy-Apply-Bot/README.md

 password: # Insert your password here

 positions:
   -  # positions you want to search for
   -  # Another position you want to search for
-- # A third position you want to search for

 locations:
   -  # Location you want to search for
   -  # A second location you want to search in

-uploads:
- Resume: # PATH TO Resume
- Cover Letter: # PATH TO cover letter
- Photo: # PATH TO photo
-# Note file_key:file_paths contained inside the uploads section should be writted without a dash ('-')

 output_filename:
-- # PATH TO OUTPUT FILE (default output.csv)
+  -  # PATH TO OUTPUT FILE (default output.csv), preferably don't change the output file, leave it as is.

 blacklist:
   -  # Company names you want to ignore
 ```

-__NOTE: AFTER EDITING SAVE FILE, DO NOT COMMIT FILE__
+**NOTE: AFTER EDITING SAVE THE FILE, DO NOT COMMIT FILE**

-### Uploads

-There is no limit to the number of files you can list in the uploads section.
-The program takes the titles from the input boxes and tries to match them with
-list in the config file.
+I have found loads of credentials posted on GitHub lol, it's out there if you know what/how to search for.

 ## Execute

-To execute the bot run the following in your terminal
 ```
-python3 easyapplybot.py
+exception_resistant_easyapplybot.bat
 ```
+also it will work well inside the VSCode debugger.